GET STARTED | Get Your Fair Cash Offer Today

 Strategies to reduce capital gains taxes on your home sale.

-- Primary Residence Exclusion: If your house was your primary residence for two out of the last five years, you might exclude up to $250,000 of capital gains ($500,000 for married couples).
+• Primary Residence Exclusion: When you sell a home that you lived in as your main home for two of the last five years, you may be able to claim up to $250,000 in capital gains ($500,000 for married couples).

 Should I consult a tax professional before selling?

-- Understanding Tax Obligations: A tax expert ensures you comply with federal and Ohio state regulations.
+• Understanding Tax Obligations: A tax expert will make sure you follow all federal and Ohio state rules.

-- Avoiding Pitfalls: Experts help avoid mistakes that could increase taxes or cause legal issues.
+• Avoiding Pitfalls: Experts can help you avoid making mistakes that could cost you more in taxes or get you in trouble with the law.

 Common mistakes to avoid when selling your home in Ohio.